CESNET/eInfra-docs/docs.it4i/general/resource_allocation_and_job_execution.md

 !!! note
     Use the **qsub** command to submit your jobs.

 The `qsub` command creates a request to the PBS Job manager for allocation of specified resources.
-The **smallest allocation unit is an entire node - 16 cores**, with the exception of the `qexp` queue.
+The **smallest allocation unit is an entire node**, with the exception of the `qexp` queue.
 The resources will be allocated when available, subject to allocation policies and constraints. **After the resources are allocated, the jobscript or interactive shell is executed on first of the allocated nodes.**

 Read more on the [Job Submission and Execution][5] page.